VTM-FAME/NicholasPersa.github.io/_posts/2016-01-18-direct-manipulation-animation.md

 ### Key Term

 Direct-manipulation animation (DMA) allows direct interaction (e.g., sliders and buttons), which contrains viewing direction, content pacing, and system parameter relationships (Chan & Black, 2006).
-DMA specifically pertains to the haptic learning pathway (see lead 3).
+DMA in this study specifically pertains to the haptic learning pathway (see lead 3).

 ### Method